JuaneloJuanelo/WordAPI2/README.md

 ## Programming notes

- The Word.WordClientContext() method returns the context for working with the Word object model.
+ The Word.RequestContext() method returns the context for working with the Word object model.
 All actions that target a Word document start by getting this context.

-		var ctx = new Word.WordClientContext();
+		var ctx = new Word.RequestContext();